mocamircea/sygon-token/README.md

 </p>
 <hr/>
 <p>
-The SYGON token implements the SynergyCrowds business model, with specific mechanisms for monetizing the contribution of sygons to producing knowledge in a decentralzied approach.
+The SYGON token implements the business model adopted by SynergyCrowds, with specific mechanisms for monetizing the contribution of sygons to producing knowledge in a decentralzied fashion.
 </p>

 <p>
   <b>Actors</b><br/><br/>
 There are three types of actor that interact with the token: 1) the Creator, 2) the Initial Contributors and 3) Others.
-The Creator releases SYGON tokens (with a dedicated method) to the Initial Contributors for their contribution to developing the SYGON technology.
-Others are any other users, holding and transferring tokens for any purpose.
+The <i>Creator</i> releases SYGON tokens (with a dedicated method) to the <i>Initial Contributors</i> for their contribution to developing the SYGON technology. <i>Others</i> are any other users, holding and transferring tokens for any purpose.
 </p>

 <br/>